 Unilever’s hygiene brands Domestos and Lifebuoy have a long history of hygiene programming.
 The HBCC projects have been established using these existing evidence-based programmes, benefiting from proven behaviour-change methodology.

 HBCC hygiene campaign: Hands–Face–Space–Surface

-Unilever also led the creation of a bespoke hygiene campaign for the coalition: Hands–Face–Space–Surface.
-The campaign teaches and reminds people of the importance of key hygiene behaviours in the fight against Covid-19.
-It has been translated into more than 30 languages and aired in over 18 countries and reached up to 200 million people.
+Unilever also led the creation of a bespoke, global hygiene campaign for the coalition: The PASSWORD ‘Hands–Face–Space–Surface’ teaches and reminds people of the importance of key hygiene behaviours in the fight against COVID-19.
+It was translated into more than 30 languages, aired in over 18 countries and reached up to 200 million people.
 The campaign was offered to NGO partners to use for free, and they were supported by Unilever media experts on planning and airing of the campaign for best visibility and uptake.

-Through HBCC initiatives, hundreds of thousands of handwashing stations have been installed around the world and over 260,000 community health workers and teachers have been trained to deliver information on the importance of correct hygiene practice.
+Through the HBCC initiatives, over 250,000 handwashing stations have been installed around the world and over 450,000 community health workers and teachers have been trained to deliver information on the importance of correct hygiene practice.
 More than 78 million Unilever hygiene products, including Domestos bleach and Lifebuoy soap and hand sanitiser, have also been donated and distributed in over 60 countries.

 Reaching those most in need